 In terms of educational options for people who want to learn about trading, the possibilities are quite limited.
 The company only provides a demo account where you can practice your trading strategies before you open a full account, that’s about it.

-Customer Satisfaction and Safety
+Plus500 Customer Satisfaction and Safety

 On the plus side, while research and education are poor, things start to pick up again for Plus500 when it comes to security and customer service.
 The customer support is excellent, with both email and live chat that you can rely on to get answers to you as quickly as possible.
 You can rest assured that someone will always get back to you as soon as you can when you fill out a request for support on Plus500.
 What’s more, even the email support can be relied upon to give you a quick answer.
 Most of the time, you’ll be able to get a response within an hour – which is a lot faster than the support you could get from other brokers.

 Plus500 is one of the few providers to offer a complete 24/7 live chat service.
-It’s also one of the safest brokerages on the market today.
-Listed on the primary market for the London Stock Exchange and regulated by groups like the FCA, it’s a broker that can be trusted.
+It’s also one of the safest providers on the market today.
+Listed on the primary market for the London Stock Exchange and regulated by groups like the FCA, it’s a provider that can be trusted.
 The company has been established for over a decade, and it makes sure that customers are protected if something goes wrong.

 Plus500 also has a client money protection policy.
 Based on this policy they protect all of their clients money and also make sure it is not used for hedging purposes.
 What basically happens after you sign up with Plus500AU Pty Ltd is that they hold your money in a segregated client bank account in accordance with the relevant regulatory requirement.
-For more information you can read more about the client money protection policy here: https://www.plus500.co.za/Help/ClientMoneyProtection
+For more information you can read more about the Plus500 client money protection policy here: https://www.plus500.co.za/Help/ClientMoneyProtection.

 Sometimes, it helps to know a little bit more about a company before you start trading with them.
-The Plus500 brokerage is listed on the central part of the London Stock Exchange.
+Plus500 is listed on the central part of the London Stock Exchange.
 For many users, this is a huge plus when it comes to security and peace of mind.
 What’s more, it’s worth noting that the company also has a very strongand powerful parent company.

 Also, Plus500 has been in the industry for more than ten years, so you know it has a good track record.
-Usually, when choosing a brokerage, it’s best to go for someone with a long track record.
+Usually, when choosing a provider, it’s best to go for someone with a long track record.
 Extended track records typically mean that the company has been able to get through difficult economic and financial moments.

 Like any provider in the market maker model, Plus500 is the counterparty when you’re trading on their platform.
 If there’s a default issue with Plus500, then it may not be able to pay you.
 Thismeans that you’d have to rely on your investor protection.
 However, being listed with the FCA makes Plus500 very reliable.

-Plus500 Review and Final Verdict
+Plus500 UAE Final Verdict

 Additionally, the Plus500 platform is very easy to use.
 Whether you’re using the web-based platformor the mobile solution, you should expect a good user experience.
 Anyone can navigate the app with simplicity, and the spreads are highly competitive.
 On top of that, Plus500 is designed for day trading as well.